a-daszek/a-daszek/README.md

 ## About me

-Hello, I'm Ania, 23 years old IT student, cat lover and violinist.
+Hello, I'm Ania, 24 years old computer science student with an engineering degree in this field, cat lover and violinist.

-I'm improving my knowledge and skills in building web applications.

 I started my programming journey with Python and in my free time I'm expanding my current skill set in this language.

+I'm improving my knowledge and skills in building web applications and I'm also interested in computer networks and systems administration.

+The topic of my engineering thesis was a client application for creating and verifying digital signatures.
+As part of this project, I created a two-tier Public Key Infrastructure that provided domain user certificates needed to submit and verify signatures.

 ## Main Technologies